Want to see the iBanFirst platform in action? Try the interactive demo

 Thanks to this additional time, AR can orient itself around customer needs and strengthen customer relationships.

-CFOs need to foster a culture within the finance department—and the organization at large—that prioritizes the customer in every decision,” Martinez says.
+CFOs need to foster a culture within the finance department — and the organisation at large — that prioritises the customer in every decision,” Martinez says.

 “This might include training finance staff to think from a customer-centric perspective or integrating customer satisfaction metrics into financial performance indicators.”

-He says CFOs must collaborate with departments like marketing and sales to understand customer journeys, and rely on technology to orient their departments around customer needs.
+Martinez encourages CFOs to collaborate with departments like marketing and sales to understand customer journeys and should rely on technology to orient their departments around customer needs.

-“CFOs should also advocate for investments in technologies and systems such as CRM software or data analytics tools,” he says, “that provide valuable insights into customer preferences and behaviors.”
+“CFOs should also advocate for investments in technologies and systems such as CRM software or data analytics tools,” he says, “that provide valuable insights into customer preferences and behaviours.”

 5. Review and scale

 Review your finance team's structure as your company grows.
-For instance, if your company expands internationally, you must review and analyze operations at each new location and region.
+For instance, as your company expands internationally, you should review and analyse operations at each new location and region.

 CFOs should create a department that can adapt to increasing complexities and demands while maintaining financial integrity and supporting overall business objectives,” Martinez explains.

 “They must assess and possibly redesign the structure of their finance team,” he continues.
-“This might involve creating specialized roles or divisions (like treasury, tax, financial planning and analysis, etc.) to handle the increased workload and complexity.”
+“This might involve creating specialised roles or divisions (like treasury, tax, financial planning and analysis) to handle the increased workload and complexity.”

 Curious about which tools can help you build a lean finance team?
-Check out our list of the best fintech tech stack for CFOs.
+Check out our list of the best fintech tech stacks for CFOs.

 Topics